-What's the position on school admissions for children with SEN who don't have an EHCP or a Statement of SEN?
+What's the position on school admissions for children with SEN who don't have an EHCP?
 Samantha Hale explains

-If your child has special educational needs (SEN) but does not have an Education, Health and Care Plan (EHCP) or a Statement of SEN, then you will need to go through the normal school admissions process.
+If your child has special educational needs (SEN) but does not have an Education, Health and Care Plan (EHCP), then when applying to state schools you will need to go through the normal school admissions process.
 This means that you will need to apply directly to the admission authority for a school place, which could be either the school, or the local authority on the school's behalf.

 What if a school has a place available?